 Out of the samples that were eligible for analysis, 464 samples were sequenced using both the FLX and Junior platforms, 327 samples using both the FLX and population based Sanger genotyping method and 257 samples with both the Junior and population based Sanger genotyping method (Table 5.2).

 3.1.
-Analysis of baseline samples3.1.1.
+Analysis of baseline samples

 Genotyping of baseline samples using the Roche/454 FLX platform

 FLX sequencing was successful for baseline samples from a total of 526 patients of which 187 samples had previous ARV exposure as a result of PMTCT while the remaining 339 had no previous exposure to ARVs.
 The eventual clinical outcome of all of these individuals was known and showed that out of the 339 no-PMTCT patients, 50 had exhibited virologic failure while 289 exhibited virologic success during the course of follow-up.
 On the other hand, out of 187 PMTCT exposed patients, 25 exhibited virologic failure and 162 exhibited virologic success.

-The observation of the number of samples with and without predicted drug resistant HIV at varying prevalence cutoffs (1%, 5%, 10%, 15% and 20%) showed that the number of samples with viral sequence reads that were predicted drug resistant to at least one baseline drug increased when the prevalence cutoff was decreased to 1% (Figure 5.1).
+The number of samples with and without predicted drug resistant HIV in PMTCT and no-PMTCT groups at varying prevalence cutoffs (1%, 5%, 10%, 15% and 20%) showed that the number of samples with viral sequence reads that were predicted drug resistant to at least one baseline drug increased when the prevalence cutoff was decreased to 1% (Figure 5.1).
 In the no-PMTCT virologic failure group of 50, there was only one sample exhibiting resistant virus to at least one baseline drug at prevalence level range 5% to 20% but this increased to five samples (10%) at prevalence level of 1%.
 Similar increments in the number of individuals predicted as resistant as the prevalence levels decreased were observed in other groups as well (Figure 5.1).

 At the 1% prevalence cutoff in the no-PMTCT group there was a significant difference between the number of clinical viral failures predicted as resistant when compared with the number of clinical viral successes predicted as resistant (p < 0.05, Fisher’s exact test) while a similar observation was observed at the 15% prevalence cutoff in the PMTCT exposed group (Figure 5.1).